kcrossen/CloudWatch_Remote_Monitor/README.md

 ## This is absolutely crucial if painlessness is important to you: ##
 ### First, get your app working in PyCharm where debugging is relatively painless. ###

-From this very repository, download and unzip Kivy-OSX-Build_Kit.zip,
+Second, from this very repository, download and unzip Kivy-OSX-Build_Kit.zip,
 ```
 $ cd <Kivy-OSX-Build_Kit>
 ```